trsav/particle-swarm/README.md

  I found that even with this topology, the search for the optimum sometimes ground to a halt.
 I put this down to all the particles becoming too close and their velocities becoming too low.

  To solve this problem, I simply added a random velocity to all particles every 1000 iterations.
 Effectively causing a 'conflict' within the swarm and pushing them all along a bit.
 This seemed to solve the problem fairly effectively.
+ Upon further research similar solutions have been implemented under the term 'craziness', also adding an extra stochastic element to stop the particles from stagnating.